yzgysjr/try_jif/login/README.md

  5. Run the example using the scripts in `bin/`

     ```{bash}
+    $ chmod +x bin/run_example.sh
     $ bin/run_example.sh
     ```
  The expected output should be

     ```
-	Running by TrustedThirdParty
-	Does ttp act for UserGroup?
-		true
-	Now creating a bunch of principals
-	Creating principal Alice, username = alice, password = junru
-		Does ttp act for Alice?
-		true
-	Creating principal Bob, username = bob, password = xinyun
-		Does ttp act for Bob?
-		true
-	Creating principal Chuck, username = chuck, password = chu
-		Does ttp act for Chuck?
-		true
-	Creating principal Dolores, username = dolores, password = jian
-		Does ttp act for Dolores?
-		true
-	Creating principal Ethel, username = ethel, password = zhihao
-		Does ttp act for Ethel?
-		true
-	Creating principal Root, username = bob, password = xinyun
-		Does ttp act for Root?
-		true
-	6 principals created, and the last one is root.

-	Alice tries to login, incorrect username or password.
+    a tries to login, incorrect username or password.
-	Bob tries to login, success!
+    b tries to login, success!
-	Chuck tries to login, incorrect username or password.
+    c tries to login, incorrect username or password.
-	Dolores tries to login, incorrect username or password.
+    d tries to login, incorrect username or password.
-	Ethel tries to login, incorrect username or password.
+    e tries to login, incorrect username or password.
     ```
 ## References

    Please refer to this [website](http://www.cs.cornell.edu/jif/) for all related works.

+## Acknowledgements

+   I would like to thank several people for their VERY warm and patient help, including Andrew Myers, Elaine Shi, Owen Arden, and Jed Liu.